 Now the angel of the Lord came up from Gilgal to Bochim.
 And he said, “I brought you up out of Egypt and led you into the land which I have sworn to your fathers; and I said, ‘I will never break My covenant with you, and as for you, you shall make no covenant with the inhabitants of this land; you shall tear down their altars.’
 But you have not obeyed Me; what is this you have done?
 Therefore I also said, ‘I will not drive them out before you; but they will become as thorns in your sides and their gods will be a snare to you.’”
 When the angel of the Lord spoke these words to all the sons of Israel, the people lifted up their voices and wept.
 So they named that place Bochim; and there they sacrificed to the Lord.
 (Judges 2:1 — 5 NASB

-The God responsible for bringing these Children of Abraham back to the land of Canaan wasn’t interested in how things had always gone in the past.
+The God responsible for bringing these Children of Abraham back to the land of Canaan wasn’t interested in how things had always worked in the past.
 This counter-culture Deity sought something different.
 With Him, there would be no pantheon, the stories were all about Him, and He advocated a genocidal approach to the conquest of Canaan.
 That was not how the cultures around the Tribes of Israel played with others.
 This God was down right rude.

 Anyway, that’s my view of the ball game through the fence today.
 What’s your view like?